opencog/atomspace/opencog/matrix/README.md

 In this project, there's a generic theme of "pairs of things" that are statistically related.
-These can be pairs of words, they can be connector-sets, which are a pair of (word, disjunct), or they can be other things.
-A recurring question is how these things are related.
+These can be pairs of words, they can be connector-sets, which are a pair of (word, disjunct), or they can any kind of general pairs, correlating events and actions, causes and effects, or pair-wise relationships of any sort.
+A recurring problem is to obtain statistics for these pairs, and to manipulate them in various ways.

-Thus, we are generally interested in pairs `(x,y)` of atoms (that is, where `x` and `y` are atoms), and we have some sort of count `N(x,y)` of how often that particular pair was observed.
-We typically are then interested in various statistical measures: usually starting with the normalized frequency `p(x,y)` (that is, the probability, likelihood) of how often the pair `(x,y)` occurred (likelihood of observing the pair).
+That is, the structure of interest are ordered pairs `(x,y)` of atoms (that is, where `x` and `y` are atoms), along with any values attached to such pairs.
+The primary value of interest is an observation count `N(x,y)` of how often that particular pair was observed.
+From this observation count, one can compute various statistical measures: first, the normalized frequency `p(x,y)` (that is, the probability, likelihood) of how often the pair `(x,y)` occurred (the likelihood of observing the pair).
 These counts and frequencies can be viewed as a sparse correlation matrix, and the goal here is to do all the typical things that one might do with such a matrix.
 That's what the code in this directory does.